Murder conviction without a body

-It is possible to convict someone of murder without the purported victim's body in evidence.
-However, cases of this type have historically been hard to prove, often forcing the prosecution to rely on circumstantial evidence, and in England there was for centuries a mistaken view that in the absence of a body a killer could not be tried for murder.
+It is possible to convict someone of murder without the purported victim's body in evidence; however, cases of this type have historically been hard to prove, often forcing the prosecution to rely on circumstantial evidence, and in England there was for centuries a mistaken view that in the absence of a body a killer could not be tried for murder.
 Developments in forensic science in recent decades have made it more likely that a murder conviction can be obtained even if a body has not been found.
 In some such cases, the resurfacing of the victim in a live state has ensured the re-trial and acquittal, or pardon, of the alleged culprit, including posthumously, such as the case of the Campden Wonder or the case of William Jackson Marion.

 History

 For centuries in England there was a mistaken view that without a body there could be no trial for murder, a misconception that arose following the Campden Wonder case of 1660.
 A local man had vanished, and after an investigation three individuals were hanged for his murder.
 Two years later, the supposed victim appeared alive and well, telling a story of having been abducted and enslaved in Turkey.
 The mistaken view of "no body, no murder" persisted into the 20th century; in the case of Mamie Stuart, who disappeared in late 1919, her husband George Shotton was not charged despite significant circumstantial evidence because her body had not been found.
-Before the advent of DNA testing, however, the discovery of a body, in a decomposing or incomplete state, would make this assumption questionable.
+Before the advent of DNA testing, the discovery of a body in a decomposing or incomplete state would make this assumption questionable.
 In the case of Hawley Harvey Crippen, hanged in 1910 for the murder of his wife Cora, only fragments of the body were found in the Crippens' yard, and identified from a scar.
 Due to the body evidently having been buried after their moving in and Cora's unexplained disappearance, the remains were assumed to be from her murder but in 2007, DNA testing claimed the body fragments were from a dead male, raising doubts of the prosecutor's account.

 The English murderer John George Haigh believed that dissolving a body in acid would make a murder conviction impossible.
 He had misinterpreted the Latin legal phrase corpus delicti (referring to the body of evidence which establishes a crime) to mean an actual human body.
 But evidence of a body was presented at his 1949 trial: part of the dentures from his last victim.
-Her dentist was able to identify them; Haigh was found guilty and hanged.
+The victim's dentist was able to identify them; Haigh was found guilty and hanged.
 In 1951, New Zealand criminal George Cecil Horry was convicted of the murder of his wife, although her body was never found.
 The Horry case helped to overturn in other common law jurisdictions the long-standing expectation that such cases would fail.